 Our award-winning apprenticeship and graduate programmes bring new talent into our business and help individuals develop foundational skills for a rewarding career.

 In the 2020 cycle we recruited around 750 apprentices and nearly 180 graduates into our UK businesses – one of our highest intakes in recent years.
 We have just over 420 graduate scheme members in the UK and 63 undergraduate students on a 12-month industrial placement.

 In 2020, 40% of our global hires (almost 3,700 positions) were into Science, Technology, Engineering and Maths (STEM) roles.

 To help address the STEM skills shortage and increase the diversity of the pipeline of STEM talent in our major markets, we continue our long-term commitment to engage children and young adults in STEM subjects and careers.
 While opportunities to engage with young people face-to-face, at events and in schools, were reduced in 2020 due to the pandemic, we adapted and found creative ways to engage young people: in the UK, our home-learning resources were accessed by just under 9,000 individuals and our virtual participation in the Big Bang Digital and WorldSkills events reached tens of thousands of students.

-In the US, we continue to sponsor championship events with FIRST Robotics, engaging young people in exciting, mentor-based programs that build STEM skills, inspire innovation and develop communication and leadership skills.
-In addition, the US business continued to invest in the National Math and Science Initiative including its College Readiness Program, to support more consistent access to high-quality education for students of military families.
+In the US, we continue to sponsor championship events with FIRST® Robotics, engaging young people in exciting, mentor‑based programmes that build STEM skills, inspire innovation and develop communication and leadership skills.